Skip to contents

 Source

-Data was originally compiled from the SEC's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system.
+Data was originally compiled from the the Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system of the Securities and Exchange Comission (SEC)..
 The replication data repository is available at https://github.com/jackson-lautier/credit-risk-convergence/.

 References